 The Mad Rock Duo earns our highest recommendation for its innovative strap system that enables you to carry a second pad easily (and even a third, with some difficulty).
 If you need to carry an extra pad, the Duo makes this a non-issue.
 This pad also boasts an impressively thick foam.
 It is loaded with extra features, such as an excellent suspension system with a sternum strap, convenient handles, strap keeper pockets, a pad to wipe off your shoes, and the ability to turn it into a couch.
 It's large enough to be used as a standalone pad and combines well with an extra pad for more coverage, particularly with other Mad Rock pads that include the Velcro closure strips to keep them together.
 For those who boulder alone or want to maximize ground coverage, it's a fantastic option.
 Its price is also very fair compared to many of the higher-priced options available, increasing the appeal of this great pad to a larger audience.

-Like other pads with Mad Rock's 5-inch foam, the Duo is relatively stiff for low falls and awkward landings, where softer foam tends to provide a gentler impact.
-Though the pad softens up over time, we found it to be relatively firm through the break-in process.
-While feature-laden products can sometimes seem like a gimmick, our testers were surprised by just how much they came to love the useful additions on this pad, which became our overall favorite in a short time.
+Like other pads with Mad Rock's 5-inch foam, the Duo is relatively stiff for low falls and awkward landings, whereas softer foam tends to provide a gentler impact.
+Though the pad softens over time, we found it relatively firm through the break-in process.
+While feature-laden products can sometimes seem like a gimmick, our testers were surprised by just how much they came to love the useful additions on this pad, which became our overall favorite quickly.

 It's easy for us to sing the praises of the versatile, well-designed Metolius Magnum.
 This pad is huge, and a few clever design features make it easy to manage this behemoth on longer approaches.
 Our testers strongly consider large pads necessary for fun and some degree of protection in modern bouldering, but no one really wants to carry them.
 The Magnum's tri-fold design allows for a narrower profile than many smaller, taco-style pads, making the 18.7-pound pad feel more balanced on your back as you hike up hills or weave and squeeze between trees and boulders.
 A large storage pocket holds the essentials, and you can easily secure a small backpack on the top of the pad under the closure flap.
 When it's time to get down to business, three layers of foam spread the impact from violent, unexpected diggers, and there are plenty of handles for your friends to grab so they can optimize pad placement quickly as you get higher off the deck.